 Trademark Search Before Adoption

-A comprehensive trademark search is designed to discover potential trademark infringement claims against your intended mark and any barriers to registration of your intended mark.
+What is a Trademark search and why do you need one?
+A comprehensive trademark search finds any potential for trademark infringement claims against your intended mark and any barriers to registration of your intended mark.
 The search looks not only at the exact mark you intend to use, but also marks that may look or sound alike, have the same meaning, have a similar commercial impression, are in related goods or services, or may cause a likelihood of confusion.

 How do you research your potential brand identity ideas?